In this article, we provide a broad overview of the Syariah Court divorce process.

 It is important for you to know your rights before making any major decisions.

-Contrary to the belief that lawyers always charge hefty legal fees, we offer a free consultation to help identify how we can assist you.
+Contrary to the belief that lawyers always charge hefty legal fees, we offer a free consultation from our expert divorce lawyers to help identify how we can assist you.
 Throughout this challenging period, we continue to be available via video-conferencing, teleconferencing, and email.

 If you require marriage counselling, feel free to reach out to us too, as we can direct you to the right counselling agency.

 In order for a Muslim to apply for divorce at the Syariah Court, you and your spouse must be Muslims married under Syariah law.
 Furthermore, in order for the Syariah Court in Singapore to hear the case, either party mus

 Recommended for you: 10 common pitfalls to avoid when you file for divorce in Singapore

 A copy of the Registration Form (which can be found at the Syariah Court’s website) must be submitted to the Syariah Court to start this process.
 The registration fee is S$100.

 In view of the circuit breaker, you will not be able to submit fresh applications until the Syariah Court reopens from 2 June 2020.

 Upon registering your application at the Syariah Court, you will receive a referral letter from the Syariah Court to attend its Marriage Counselling Programme (“MCP”).
 Counselling will be conducted by approved counselling agencies such as PPIS, Jamiya, Darul Arqam, etc. The MCP aims to provide you and your spouse with a platform to discuss your marriage and understand the impact of divorce.

 The counsellor will also facilitate a Parenting Programme (“PP”) if you have at least one child below 21 years old.
 The PP focuses on co-parenting skills and your children’s care arrangements after the divorce.